| Keep it Simple | Better Sound: About Microphones | Wired Microphones | Wireless Microphones |

 The Problem

-Not a week goes by here at VideOccasions without someone asking us to "do something about the sound" on their video tape.
+We're often asked here at VideOccasions to "do something about the sound" on a video tape or other digital mediam.
 Usually there's lots of hum, the volume is very low and there's quite a bit of background noise.

 The Causes

 The Solution -- Use an external microphone.
 Many newer video cameras -- some older ones, too -- have a "mic in" port, a receptacle into which a microphone plug can be inserted.
-An external microphone -- a "mic" -- can be purchased for as little as $25 from Radio Shack.
+An external microphone -- a "mic" -- can be purchased for as little as $35 to $40.
+Unfortunately you get what your pay for; a more expensive mic will provide much better sound.
 With an extension cable, a microphone can be placed as far as 30-40 feet from the camera and still be only a few inches from the sound source.

 Lavaliere (tie-clip) mics are excellent to use when taping interviews and speakers.
 They are small and unobtrusive, yet yield very good sound.